Original run date: Wednesday, February 27, 11:00 a.m. | download below

 When designing a rubber product, it’s crucial to formulate a compound that can withstand anticipated service conditions, while understanding key performance requirements, processing, and cost constraints.
 Understanding key material mechanisms and testing protocols enables compounders to formulate with the appropriate cure systems and anti-degradant packages for a given application.

 In this upcoming one-hour webinar, Christine Domer, General Manager of Smithers Rapra’s Analytical and Physical Testing Labs, will review the fundamentals of different cure systems and anti-degradant packages from a compounder’s perspective.
 She will discuss:

 - The attributes, advantages, and disadvantages of different cure systems

 - How to choose the right cure system for a given polymer system based on processing and final product performance

-This webinar is the third in a four-part series on rubber compounding.
+This webinar is the third in a five-part series on rubber compounding.
 Headquartered in the rubber capital of the world, Smithers has been serving the rubber industry for nearly 100 years.
 With this webinar series, the experts at Smithers aim to provide a functional understanding of the basics of rubber compounding to anyone in the rubber industry, regardless of background, job role, or experience.

 About the Presenter